-With collaborators now in the document, you can begin working together on designing, prototyping and creating amazing experiences.
+With collaborators now in the document, you can begin working together on designing, prototyping, and creating amazing experiences.

 Starting a whiteboard session

-To kick off a brainstorming session, it is best if all collaborators install the Whiteboard plugin to access the tools for colour and adding elements, however, only one collaborator needs to have it installed to generate the templates and assets.
+To kick off a brainstorming session, it is best if all collaborators install the Whiteboard plugin to access the tools for color, and adding elements, however, only one collaborator needs to have it installed to generate the templates and assets.
 Since the templates are all vector elements, they can be edited like any XD element on canvas.

-Open the Whiteboard plugin from the plugin panel on the left and select the Templates tab if it isn’t already selected.
-Select a template from one of the sections by clicking it.
+Open the Whiteboard plugin from the plugin panel on the left, and select the Templates tab if it isn’t already selected.
+Select a template from one of the sections by clicking on it.
 The template will then build and appear on canvas once generated.
 Just like any artboard, it can be selected and moved around the canvas.

-If you’re working with a team, it may be helpful to utilise Whiteboard with Coediting while on a joint video conference, so that you can have discussions while working through the exercises.
+If you’re working with a team, it may be helpful to utilize Whiteboard with Coediting while on a joint video conference, so that you can have discussions while working through the exercises.
 Sharing a screen isn’t necessary, but the voice and video can make remote collaboration sessions operate more efficiently.
 The Zoom plugin for Adobe XD can help make this process more efficient.

 Working with workshops

 Depending on the activity you’re trying to achieve, if your team is new to the exercises, you may want to make use of the Workshops feature in Whiteboard.
 Workshops provide a curated selection of templates which provide objectives and a direction on how to complete.
-This is great if your team is endeavouring out on a design sprint or kicking off a project to define product direction.
+This is great if your team is endeavouring out on a design sprint, or kicking off a project to define product direction.

-To enable a workshop, simply navigate to the bottom of the Whiteboard plugin panel and select Workshop next to How to Use.
+To enable a workshop, simply navigate to the bottom of the Whiteboard plugin panel, and select Workshop next to How to Use.
 From there a panel will open from the top allowing you to select one of four workshops.
 Clicking Get Started will begin generating the included templates on canvas.

 Follow along, completing the templates in the order they were created on the canvas to complete the workshop.
 Like other templates, instructions are included in a sticky note in the top right corner of the artboard to help guide the team.
 Since Coediting is enabled, the whole team can participate in the process as if you were all present in front of a physical whiteboard.